peymone/peymone/README.md

 * _Microservice architecture overview with REST API and JWT: https://github.com/peymone/rest-auth_
 * _Tutorial and examples of how to use gRPC: https://github.com/peymone/grpc-hell_
+* _Tutorial and examples of how to use SOAP: https://github.com/peymone/soap-hell_
 * _Learning how to work a proxy server with python WSGI application: https://github.com/peymone/custom-wsgi_
 * _Local chat with TCP sockets and encryption: https://github.com/peymone/local-chat_